 When does a guardianship end in the District of Columbia?

-A guardianship ends in the District of Columbia upon (1) the death of the guardian, (2) the death of the incapacitated individual, (3) a determination that the guardian is incapacitated, or (4) the resignation of the guardian, or (5) removal of the guardian.
+A guardianship ends in the District of Columbia upon.
+(1) the death of the guardian, (2) the death of the incapacitated individual, (3) a determination that the guardian is incapacitated, or (4) the resignation of the guardian, or (5) removal of the guardian.
 If an incapacitated individual regains capacity, they can petition the court to remove the guardian for good cause.
-A bill was recently introduced before the D.C.
-Council to amend this provision.
+The D.C.
+Council brought a bill to amend this provision.

 How can I avoid the court appointing a guardian in the District of Columbia?

-The best way to circumvent this process is by executing a durable health care power of attorney.
-A Health Care Power of Attorney permits another person (an agent) to make health care decisions on behalf of the individual granting the instrument (the principal) when the principal becomes incapacitated and is no longer able to make important decisions regarding their health care.
+The best way to circumvent this process is by executing a durable healthcare power of attorney.
+A Health Care Power of Attorney permits another person (an agent) to make health care decisions on behalf of the individual granting the instrument (the principal).
+This power only begins if the individual falls into incapacity and cannot make decisions regarding their healthcare.
 With this document, you have control over the individual the court appoints as your guardian.

 The health care power of attorney, however, does not guarantee litigation will be avoided.
 Section 21-2043(b) of the D.C.
-Code provides that the court shall appoint a guardian according to the incapacitated individual’s durable power of attorney unless “lack of qualification or other good cause” dictates to the contrary.
+Code provides that the court shall appoint a guardian according to the incapacitated individual’s durable power of attorney.
+That is unless “lack of qualification or other good cause” dictates to the contrary.
 In other words, a Health Care Power of Attorney does not guarantee that a court-appointed guardianship will be avoided.
-If your nominated agents either refuse to act or are unable to act on your behalf, the default provisions provided by the law will be implemented.
+If your nominated agents either refuse to act or are unable to act on your behalf, the law will implement default provisions.

-With a properly Health Care Power of Attorney, guardianship proceedings may be eliminated.
-If you are thinking of setting up a health care power of attorney, you should make an appointment with an experienced estate-planning attorney.
-Antonoplos & Associates routinely advise clients on preparing these documents, and draft them according to each client’s unique situation.
+With a properly Health Care Power of Attorney, you may eliminate guardianship proceedings.
+If you are thinking of setting up a health care power of attorney, you should contact an estate-planning attorney.
+Antonoplos & Associates routinely advise clients on preparing these documents and draft them according to each client’s unique situation.
 Guardianships in the District of Columbia can be one of the most important aspects of your estate